2022/23 Full-time Undergraduate course

 A minimum of grade C in Math and English is required at Intermediate Level if not studying at Higher Level.

-You must satisfy the General Entrance Requirements for admission to a first degree course and hold a GCSE pass in English Language and Maths at grade C or above (or equivalent).
+For full-time study, you must satisfy the General Entrance Requirements for admission to a first degree course and hold a GCSE pass at Grade C/4 or above in English Language and Mathematics.

-Essential Skills Level 2 Numeracy will be accepted as equivalent to GCSE Maths.
+Level 2 Certificate in Essential Skills - Application of Number will be accepted as equivalent to GCSE Maths.

 English language requirements for international applicants